 - Green Infrastructure in Northport: Installing underground infiltration chambers at the Northport Public School parking lot and bioretention on Main Street to reduce stormwater runoff into Grand Traverse Bay.

-- Kids Creek Chloride Study: Determining if chloride from road salt runoff is negatively affecting Kids Creek and reducing insect populations.
+- Chloride Studies: Determining if chloride from road salt runoff is increasing salinity in streams and impacting aquatic populations.

 - Kids Creek Riparian Restoration: Re-establishing a buffer consisting of native trees and woody shrubs and constructing a 1-acre stormwater wetland on the main branch of Kids Creek to improve water quality and reduce stormwater, sediment, and nutrient inputs to the creek.

 - Mitchell Creek Source Tracking: Conducting source tracking efforts to determine the source of E. coli contamination in Mitchell Creek.

 - Kids Creek Road Stream Crossing Improvements: Replaced 5 culverts on Kids Creek that negatively affect natural stream function.